 Mr. Allen is internationally known and has been recognized numerous times in Legal Media Group’s Guide to the World's Leading Patent Law Practitioners; as a Northern California "Super Lawyer" in Intellectual Property by Super Lawyers magazine; and as an "IP Star" by Managing Intellectual Property magazine published in the UK.
 Mr. Allen has held Martindale-Hubbell's AV® rating since 1986.

-Mr. Allen is currently doing volunteer work in St. Petersburg, Russia, returning to California in March 2019.
+Mr. Allen and his wife are currently doing volunteer work in St. Petersburg, Russia, returning to California in March 2019.

 *CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.